ZupIT/beagle-helpers/README.md

 # Beagle-helpers

-Beagle Helpers is a solution to facilitate the process of implementing a Beagle framework into an Android, iOS or Web project
+Beagle Helpers is a solution to facilitate the process of implementing a Beagle framework into an Android, iOS or Web projects

 The initial setup of Beagle requires quite a few classes and configurations and, in order to make this process faster and more dynamic, each platform has developed a few libs.